Bedrock-OSS/bedrock-wiki-legacy/concepts/entity-properties.md

     }
 ]
 ```
-+ As we can observe, if the entity property "`property:string_enum_example`" is "`first`", then the "`minecraft:scale`" entity component with a scale of 1 is applied on the entity.
-Otherwise, if the entity property "`property:string_enum_example`" is "`second`", the entity's scale is twice as it was.
++ As we observed, if the entity property "`property:string_enum_example`" value is "`first`", then the "`minecraft:scale`" entity component with a scale of 1 is applied on the entity.
+Otherwise, if the entity property "`property:string_enum_example`" value is "`second`", the entity's scale is twice as it was.
+Then, it is similar to how it goes for the `third` value, with three times from the original scale.